wyvernbw/wisp/README.md

 	state_machine.input(event)
 ```

-Feel free to opt out of using calling any of these functions if you don't need
+Feel free to opt out of calling any of these functions if you don't need
 to.

 ## API